Practice Area

 What is the legal BAC limit in Wisconsin?

 The standard limit is .08 for most drivers.
 Commercial drivers (CDL) are limited to .04.
-Drivers under 21 and drivers with 3+ prior OWI convictions are limited to .02 (Absolute Sobriety).
+Drivers with 3 or more prior OWI convictions are limited to .02.
+Drivers under 21 are governed by Wisconsin's Absolute Sobriety law, which prohibits driving with any detectable alcohol above 0.0.
 Driving with any detectable restricted controlled substance in your blood is also prohibited.

 Will I go to jail for a first OWI?